 I felt that same way … most of us did.
 Some of you still do.

 But your life is not going to feel like this forever.
 You’re not going to have this big ball of lead where your heart used to be forever.
-You’re going to finally realize that you can take your life back and you can make it good again.
+You’re going to finally realize that you can take your life back and you can make it good again, and heal after divorce.
 And I want you to know that it can be not just sort of good ….
 It can be amazingly, fantastically good.
 Really.

 If you have to, suspend the logical-thinking part of your brain for the time it takes to read this article.
 Even though you don’t really know me from Eve, what I’m telling you is true.
 Maybe you’re desperate enough to try anything.
 I don’t care what it takes to convince you to Sign Up & Get Help.
 I see women every day whose lives are being transformed.
 These concepts aren’t just words.
 They work.
 They’re not magic, but they make a difference.
 And, since you’re here, you may as well throw yourself into it completely and see what happens.
 What do you have to lose?
 You have a bright new future to gain.

 I know right off the bat, I can make three simple statements that if you really accept them, your life going forward will be revolutionized.
 (And I did not learn these lessons quickly or easily.)
 I was not only off the deep end with sadness and grief, it’s lucky I didn’t kill anybody once I got to the mad stage!
 Really.
 If you can get these three realities firmly in your head, you’ve taken three giant leaps in the right direction.

 Number 1.
 The past is past.